rschmidt347/R_code/README.md

 # R_code
-Useful R code from my previous projects - a mix of illustrative exercises and commonly-used functions.
+Useful R code from my previous projects - a mix of exercises and commonly-used functions.